rjlicata/codebase-analysis/README.md

 # codebase-analysis
-Tool to analyze codebases using graph dbs, embedding models, and LLMs
+Tool to analyze codebases using PostgreSQL, embedding models, and LLMs